staticli/staticli/README.md

 Staticli provides the tools that its developers regularly use to work with static websites.
 We're open to pull requests for additional tooling, but it must be relevant to static web site development (feel free to create your own Cali app for other tools).
 The tools we currently provide include:

 * bundle and rake for working with Jekyll and github-pages websites
+* gulp for compiling scss to css
 * heroku for deploying sites to heroku
-* gulp for compiling scss to css
+* hugo for providing the hugo static site generator
 * proselint for checking files for best practises in writing
 * python simplehttp for serving the current directory over http
 * surge for deploying sites to surge.sh